-Research Design
+Research design

 To identify a substantial sample of white-collar criminals and to collect relevant information about each criminal, there are several options available.
 However, in a small country like Norway with a population of only five million people, there are limits to available sample size.
 One available option would be to study court cases involving white-collar criminals.
-A challenge here would be to identify relevant laws and sentences that cover our definition not only of whitecollar crime, but also required characteristics of white-collar criminals.
+A challenge here would be to identify relevant laws and sentences that cover our definition not only of white-collar crime, but also required characteristics of white-collar criminals.
 Another available option is to study newspaper articles, where the journalists already have conducted some kind of selection of upper-class, white-collar individuals convicted in court because of financial crime.
 Therefore, the latter option was chosen in this research.

 There are two main financial newspapers in Norway, "Dagens Næringsliv" and "Finansavisen".
 In addition, the newspaper "Aftenposten" regularly brings news on white-collar criminals.
 These three newspapers were studied on a regular basis from early 2010 to early 2011 to identify white-collar criminals.
 A total of 57 white-collar criminals were identified during this year.
 A person was defined as a white-collar criminal if the person satisfied criteria mentioned above, and if the person was sentenced in court.
 For this study it was considered sufficient that the person was sentenced in one court, even if some of them were recent cases that still had appeals pending for higher courts.
 A sentence was defined as jail sentence.
 Therefore, cases of fine sentence were not included in the sample.
-The total sample is listed in Table I.
+The total sample is listed in Table 1.

 First column lists age of white-collar criminal at court conviction stage, while second column lists age of white-collar criminal at crime stage.
 Third column lists court sentence in terms of imprisonment years.
 Next column lists amount involved in the crime in Norwegian kroner (6 Norwegian kroner is 1 US dollar).
 Next three columns list each criminal person's income statement in terms of taxable income, tax to pay and net capital worth, all according to public tax lists available to the public for income year 2009.
-The following columns list persons involved in the crime, business revenue of the organization where the criminal had a role, the number of employees in the organization where the criminal had a role, and whether the crime was internally detected (1) or externally detected (2).
+The following columns list persons involved in the crime, business revenue of the organization where the criminal had a role, and the number of employees in the organization where the criminal had a role.

-Criminals in Table I are listed according to imprisonment years, where the highest is 9 years and the lowest is 0.08 years, i.e. one month in jail.
+Criminals in Table 1 are listed according to imprisonment years, where the highest is 9 years and the lowest is 0.08 years, i.e. one month in jail.

-S. No. Age1 Age2 Prison Crime Income Tax Fortune Persons Revenue Employ Detect
+Age1 Age2 Prison Crime Income Tax Fortune Persons Revenue Employ Crime

-1 52 48 9 1200 30000 4000 0 3 900 200 2
+1 52 48 9 1200 30000 4000 0 3 900 200 1

-2 72 65 8 70 600000 200000 2000000 3 500 400 2
+2 72 65 8 70 600000 200000 2000000 3 500 400 5

-3 21 20 8 90 0 0 0 1 10 10 2
+3 21 20 8 90 0 0 0 1 10 10 1

-4 57 52 7 625 0 0 0 200 300 10 2
+4 57 52 7 625 0 0 0 200 300 10 1

-5 51 48 7 90 30000 3000 0 2 500 400 2
+5 51 48 7 90 30000 3000 0 2 500 400 5

-6 59 55 7 1200 80000 11000 0 3 900 200 2
+6 59 55 7 1200 80000 11000 0 3 900 200 1

-7 55 52 6 200 133000 40000 2000000 1 20 1 2
+7 55 52 6 200 133000 40000 2000000 1 20 1 1

-8 50 47 6 70 252000 83000 0 1 500 400 2
+8 50 47 6 70 252000 83000 0 1 500 400 1

-9 50 45 6 16 50000 9000 0 3 1200 800 1

-10 54 40 6 100 0 28000 0 3 100 50 1

-11 57 43 6 100 120 0 0 3 100 50 1

-12 56 42 6 100 0 0 0 3 100 50 1

-13 55 45 55 172 0 22000 0 4 200 50 2

-14 69 67 55 85 0 0 0 1 10 2 2

-15 35 34 48 60 404000 198000 4000000 5 4 1 1

-16 51 49 475 1 0 7000 1000000 1 100 100 1

-Table I: White-collars Criminals in Norwegian Financial Newspapers 2010/2011
+Table 1: White-collars criminals in Norwegian financial newspapers 2010/2011